nerudaj/dgm-lib/Readme.md

 * catch2

 If you want to bump any of them, update `cmake/dependencies.cmake` file.
 First couple of lines contains versions of those dependencies.
 Just bumping the version should be sufficient to update it.

+## Versioning

+Following logic is employed when versioning:

+* Change to MAJOR version will only be mandated by a complete overhaul of the library
+* Change to MINOR is issued whenever potentially API breaking changes occur
+* Change to PATCH is basically any change that doesn't affect API